axelarnetwork/axelar-contract-deployments/stellar/docs/link-token.md

 ## Overview

-This document describes the process for linking existing tokens across different chains using the Interchain Token Service (ITS) Hub.
+This document explains how to link custom tokens on Stellar to other chains using the Interchain Token Service (ITS).

 For detailed design specifications and architecture, see **ARC-1: ITS Hub Multi-Chain Token Linking**: https://github.com/axelarnetwork/arcs/blob/main/arcs/arc-1.md